 I strive to generate value for society, whether as a professor, researcher, or consultant.
 My research covers three main areas.
-The first is Sustainable Finance and Economics, in which I initially developed a risk management score system based on sustainability criteria, a project that has since then branched-out in different directions.
-My second research area is Financial Management, where I am building a general theory of working capital based on my previous work with a large company that generated more than USD 1 billion in free cash flow.
+On Sustainable Finance and Economics, I initially developed a risk management score system based on sustainability criteria, a project that has since then branched-out in different directions.
+On Financial Management, I am building a general theory of working capital based on my previous work with a large company that generated more than USD 1 billion in free cash flow for its shareholders.
 This work was published in the Journal of Corporate Finance.
-The third area is Development Economics and consists of two large projects: the improvement of national education systems and a proposal for Brazil to help solve Europe’s refugee crisis.
+On Development Economics, my two large projects are on the improvement of national education systems and a proposal for Brazil to help solve Europe’s refugee crisis.

 My various research programs form the backdrop to my new textbook Economics of Global Business (2018, MIT Press).
 All of my research, publications, and speaking engagements are informed by a robust teaching portfolio spanning several continents, disciplines and audiences.
 Moreover, the many courses in economics and finance I teach are tailor-made for each type of participant, whether undergraduates, MBA students, or top executives.

 Today, at NYU Shanghai, I am designing and delivering courses in macroeconomics and derivatives for the next generation of business and political leaders.
 In executive education, I have been consulting and designing projects for companies ranging from medium-sized Brazilian firms to large multinational corporations, as well as family-owned businesses (e.g., the development of new generations of shareholders).